Fire, Fuel, and Second Chances…

 R. A. "Bob" Hoover

 It is impossible to describe Hoover’s storied aviation career briefly.
-Born in 1922, he learned to fly in Tennessee while working at a local grocery store to pay for the flight training and enlisted in the Tennessee National Guard, earning a pilot training slot with the United States Army.
+Born in 1922, he learned to fly in Tennessee while working at a local grocery store to pay for the flight training and enlisted in the Tennessee National Guard, earning a pilot training slot with the United States Army Air Forces.

 While World War II broke out, his first major assignment was flight testing newly-assembled aircraft ready for service.
 He later became a fighter pilot, flying British-built Spitfires over the Mediterranean Sea.
-In early 1944, his plane’s engine malfunctioned, and he was subsequently shot down by a German Fw 190.
+In early 1944, his plane malfunctioned, and he was subsequently shot down by a German Fw 190.

 Captured and taken prisoner, he was sent to a German prisoner-of-war camp, Stalag Luft 1, in Barth, Germany.
 Sixteen months into his imprisonment, he escaped from the prison camp.
-On the run, he stole an Fw 190 from an unguarded airfield and flew to safety in the Netherlands.
+On the run, he stole an Fw 190 from an unguarded airfield and flew to the Netherlands, crash-landing it.

 After the war, he was assigned to flight-test duty at Wilbur Wright Field near Dayton, Ohio.
 There he impressed and befriended Chuck Yeager.
 When Yeager was later asked whom he wanted for flight crew for the supersonic Bell X-1 flight, he named Hoover.
 Hoover became Yeager’s backup pilot in the Bell X-1 program and flew chase for Yeager in a Lockheed P-80 Shooting Star during the Mach 1 flight.